Guinness World Record Attempt!

 Note to businesses who sell lottery tickets:

-4. Storage Area needed in 2020 to hold the boxes of tickets until they are validated.
+4. Storage Area needed to hold the boxes of tickets until they are validated.
 Need an area at least 6 x 6 feet plus room for the door to open.
 It can be either a storage unit or a storage building/room in the Hendersonville, Flat Rock, or South Asheville, NC area.
 You can either donate just the area to store the tickets and/or the storage unit.
 If you wish, you can have free publicity by having your business name, address, website, and telephone number can be posted on this website.
+This is optional.

 5. T-Shirts and/or magnetic banner for my vehicle: Need to have t-shirts designed and printed.
 Also need a magnetic banner that can be attached to my vehicle.
 If you wish to donate the designed, printed t-shirts and/or the magnetic banner, your business name, address, website, and telephone number will be posted on this website.
-You receive publicity on this website for the entire time I'm collecting 1 million tickets.
+You receive publicity on this website for the entire time I'm collecting the scratch-off tickets.

-Why am I doing this?
+Why am I doing this project?
 Several reasons:

 2. People are basically good and like to help out others when they can.
 This just gives others opportunities to do something good--to make a difference even if it's just a few tickets.
+Two complete strangers have dropped off lottery tickets for this project.

 Thank you for all those individuals and businesses who want to help with this goal!